divitripathi/divitripathi/README.md

-- 👋 Hi, I’m @divitripathi
+<h1>👋 Hey, I’m Divya Tripathi</h1>
-- 🌱 I’m currently learning Web development course
+🌱 I’m currently learning Web development course
-- 📫 How to reach me divitripathi@gmail.com
+📫 How to reach me divitripathi@gmail.com

 <!---
 divitripathi/divitripathi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.